 Tiger Quolls are the largest remaining marsupial predators on the Australian mainland and populations across the entire range were dramatically affected when the species was hunted for their fur and to protect the chickens of early settlers.
 As apex predators, Tiger Quolls naturally exist at low densities, so the removal of even a few can have a significant effect on the population of an entire region.
 Today, populations continue to be threatened through fragmentation of their habitat leading to isolation of small populations, competition, and direct predators by introduced foxes and cats.

-The official Tiger Quoll Conservation Program has only been running for two years but it is a very successful approach to conservation and we plan for it to be an ongoing effort, combining research with on ground action and working with our community for sustainable conservation outcomes.
+The official Tiger Quoll Conservation Program has only been running for two years but it is a very successful approach to conservation and we plan for it to be an ongoing effort, combining research with on-ground action and working with our community for sustainable conservation outcomes.

 Koalas in Victoria can be found in quite high densities in areas which support their preferred eucalyptus and, in a number of areas, these habitats are declining rapidly leaving stretches of dead trees and large numbers of koalas isolated in pockets of habitat.

 In this region, much of the preferred koala habitat is located on private land so we are working closely with the community to coordinate management practices across the landscape.
-We are working to build resilience in the habitat through revegetation, investigating issues around germination and reintroducing traditional land management practises such as mosaic burning to restore the habitat.
+We are working to build resilience in the habitat through revegetation, investigating issues around germination and reintroducing traditional land management practices such as mosaic burning to restore the habitat.

 How can visitors to Great Ocean Eco Lodge become more of a partner in conservation?

 Because all profits from the operation of the Ecolodge support the conservation programs guests are assisting just by being here!
-Our guests can get more hands on through the Conservation Insights and Expeditions programs where they join the conservation team out in the bush to collect vital data and assist with on-ground action.
+Our guests can get more hands-on through the Conservation Insights and Expeditions programs where they join the conservation team out in the bush to collect vital data and assist with on-ground action.

-As a non-profit organisation, the Conservation Ecology Centre relies on the generosity of supporters to seed fund priority conservation and research projects.
+As a non-profit organization, the Conservation Ecology Centre relies on the generosity of supporters to seed fund priority conservation and research projects.
 Every donation, no matter how small, has the potential to save wild lives and wild places.
 Many of our projects that receive government or corporate funding are initially established by our community (both Australian and international).

 What message would you give to visitors that don’t have an impression about eco-travel in Victoria, Australia?

 Victoria is an incredible destination for eco-travel.
 It is very easy to step out of the city and become immersed in spectacular landscapes which abound with wildlife.
 From beautiful coastlines to cool temperate rainforests, woods, and deserts there is so much to experience.
-Here on the Great Ocean Road every bend reveals another stunning vista of wild oceans, sheltered beaches, towering cliffs and places where the forest seems to almost tumble into the sea.
+Here on the Great Ocean Road, every bend reveals another stunning vista of wild oceans, sheltered beaches, towering cliffs and places where the forest seems to almost tumble into the sea.

 Photos by Mark Watson, Lucia Griggi, Mark Chew, and Kyeong Woo Kim